 For now, Dr. Morava-Kozicz says she's grateful to see Maggie thriving.

 "Maggie is a bit of sunshine.
 She's genuine, kind, warm and cheerful – just like the other children I care for," Dr. Morava-Kozicz says.
 "You have to meet these kids because they seem to have a genetic benefit of being wonderful."

 Mayo Clinic has a financial interest in the therapeutic referenced in this story.

 Read more stories about advances in individualized medicine.

 Register to get weekly updates from the Mayo Clinic Center for Individualized Medicine blog.

-Tags: #Dr. Eva Morava-Kozicz, center for individualized medicine, DNA Testing, Gene Therapy, genomic medicine, Multi-omics, personalized medicine, Precision Medicine, Rare and undiagnosed diseases, Rare diseases, Research
+Tags: #Dr. Eva Morava-Kozicz, Biomedical research, center for individualized medicine, DNA Testing, Gene Therapy, genomic medicine, Multi-omics, personalized medicine, Precision Medicine, Rare and undiagnosed diseases, Rare diseases, Research